cdent/gabbi/README.rst

 Gabbi is a tool for running HTTP tests where requests and responses are represented in a declarative form.

-It is currently under development and does not yet work (it will create TestSuites from YAML files, but not yet execute any http requests).
+It is under active development.
+See the YAML files for examples of working tests.

 Purpose
 -------